edvler/yii2-adldap-module/docs/USAGE_WITH_USER_MODEL.md

         }
         //...

+### 7. Add the LdapController to the controllerMap in the config/console.php (basic template)

+        'controllerMap' => [
+            //...
+            'ldapcmd' => [
+                'class' => 'Edvlerblog\commands\LdapController',
+            ],
+            //...
+        ],

+Open a shell or a cmd and change to the base directory of your yii2 installation (where the composer.json is located).
+Type in your shell:
+**yii**
+You should see a ldapcmd entry with the commands ldapcmd/create-example-role and others.

-### 7. Test the Login of your basic app.
+### 8. Test the Login of your basic app.
+Now you can go to the login in page of your yii installation (see upper right corner of the website).
+You can use any Active Directory user which is able to login on the windows login of your PC.
 If everythings okay you should see the username in upper right corner.
-At this point you can use any user in your Active Directory to login into the web application.

-  You can do select * from users to check if a user was inserted on login.
+    You can do
+    select * from users
+    to check if a user was inserted on login.

+    With
+    SELECT * FROM auth_assignment;
+    you can check if any roles where assigned to your user on login (it is normal that no roles assigned at this point!)

 ## Task 2 - Configuration